There's no better way to take in the breathtaking beauty of coastal Maine than on windjammer cruises.

 The Stephen Taber sailed off before us.
 I didn't mind, as it gave me a sense of what the J & E Riggin looked like when cruising.
 By 8:30 a.m., we were sailing too.

 It was a short and bittersweet ride back to Windjammer Wharf in Rockland Harbor.
-I'd spent the cruise making new friends, learning sailing vocabulary, and being fed like a King.
+I'd spent my first Maine cruise making new friends, learning sailing vocabulary, and being fed like a King.

 I'd gotten the hang of spending days and nights at sea and been spoiled by the appearances of fin whales, porpoises, seals, puffins, and bald eagles.

-Taking a Maine windjammer cruise was the adventure at sea I didn't know I needed.
+Taking my first (of hopefully many) windjammer cruises in Maine was the adventure at sea that I didn't know I needed.
 As we entered Rockland Harbor, the Rockland Breakwater Lighthouse, shrouded in fog at the start of our trip, was visible.

 The Captain switched to using the yawl boat to guide the J & E Riggin back to its safe harbor.
 We glided past dozens of sailboats that were barely visible on our first day.